UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: METHODOLOGY

 \subsection{Conditional Feature Extractor}

-To extract features from reference and degraded speech for conditional AR modeling, we adopt the pre-trained WavLM\footnote{https://huggingface.co/microsoft/wavlm-base-plus} as the feature extractor, which is a self-supervised learning model pre-trained on large-scale speech data and achieves impressive performance on various downstream tasks.
+To extract conditioning features from reference and degraded speech input, we adopt the pre-trained WavLM\footnote{https://huggingface.co/microsoft/wavlm-base-plus} as the feature extractor.
 We average the features from all transformer layers in WavLM to obtain sufficient acoustic and semantic information simultaneously.
-A linear layer is utilized as the adapter to map the output from WavLM into a representation space amenable to LM AR modeling, where the parameters of the former are trainable while the later is frozen during training.
-The final features extracted from reference and degraded speech are denoted as ${\rm E}_r$ and ${\rm E}_d$, respectively.
+A trainable linear adapter maps the output from frozen WavLM into a representation space amenable to LM AR modeling, yielding features ${\rm E}_r$ and ${\rm E}_d$ for reference and degraded speech, respectively.